chris-pearce/scally/README.md

 Scally is a [Sass](http://sass-lang.com/)-based, [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/),
 [OOCSS](http://www.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/),
-responsive ready, CSS framework that provides you with a solid foundation for building reusable UI's quickly.
-It is a framework focused on scalability and reuse, there when you need it and getting out of your way when you don't.
+responsive-ready, CSS framework that provides you with a solid foundation for building reusable UIs quickly.
+It is a framework focused on scalability and reuse; there when you need it and getting out of your way when you don't.

-Scally is designed to be configurable, only requiring you to bring in the parts you are using, keeping your CSS architecture light weight and scalable.
-It is unopinionated about design giving you more flexibility than your typical UI toolkit.
+Scally is designed to be configurable, only requiring you to bring in the parts you are using, keeping your CSS architecture lightweight and scalable.
+It is un-opinionated about design, thus giving you more flexibility than your typical UI toolkit.